stepashka69/hasplayer.js/doc/JSDoc/README.md

 </html>
 ```
 ## DRM Video Stream
-In the case of protected content, the code should look like this:
+In the case of protected content, here is an example illustrating setting of the protection data:
 ```
 <!doctype html>
 <html>